afuggetta/ghkattorneys/wp-content/plugins/simple-social-icons/readme.txt

 === Plugin Name ===
-Contributors: nathanrice, studiopress
+Contributors: nathanrice, studiopress, bgardner
-Tags: social media, social networking, social profiles Requires at least: 3.5
+Tags: social media, social networking, social profiles Requires at least: 4.0
-Tested up to: 3.5.1
+Tested up to: 4.3.1
-Stable tag: 1.0.2
+Stable tag: 1.0.13

 This plugin allows you to insert social icons in any widget area.